artemmavrin/logitboost/doc/source/index.rst

 It supports both binary and multiclass classification; see the `examples <examples/index.rst>`__.

-This package provides the following class:
+This package provides the following class, which can be used out-of-the-box like any scikit-learn estimator:

 .. autosummary::